vincentmuiruri/snowflake-learning-30-day-journey/README.md

-# snowflake-learning-30-day-journey
 My snowflake learning journey with SQL and Python data projects.
-These are personal projects for personal practice.
+Welcome to my Snowflake learning documentation!
+This space serves as a comprehensive record of my exploration into the Data Cloud platform, covering everything from core architecture and virtual warehouses to advanced SQL and performance tuning.
+The projects within this repository heavily utilize Python for programmatically interacting with Snowflake, particularly for building robust data pipelines, data analysis, visualization, and performing analytical tasks.